The Best Needlepoint Kits For Kids: That’s “Sew” COOL!

 Do you have a child, or know one via friends or family, that enjoys needlepoint crafting?
-This is for you!
+This post is for you!

 Well, when I was a kid I was kinda apprehensive about sewing – after all, it involves using a sewing machine, which contained needles, and things I couldn’t make sense of like bobbins, presser feet and winding up thread.

 When I was about 6 or 7 I unexpectedly received something really different one Christmas – a needlepoint kit.
 Boy that was fun!
 Not having to worry about all those scary “grown up” tools!
 Or getting accidentally pricked with a needle…📍

 After I finished my first kit I wanted more like it 🙂

 Why Learning Needlepoint is Great For Kids?

 Let’s face it, learning to sew takes patience; even I haven’t mastered it fully.
 (You can read up on some of my snafus here. ) There are all these little intricacies that may be a little too advanced, even if you have a child who shows interest in it.

 Needlepoint is a great gateway craft to sewing for youngsters for that reason.
 None of that stress that comes from things like threading needles correctly (I was actually very fearful of needles) and I could make the yarn equivalent of a horse, a unicorn, or something else cute that I got to hang up later!

 It was great to have on road trips…I wanted to draw but that was hard to do on bumpy roads, with paper and implements.
 Enter a square of mesh, some yarn, and a cute plastic needle that I had no danger of getting stuck by – Voila, I had it made in the shade:)